 I feel really lucky.
 It’s so satisfying a thing to get what you wanted.
 How much lovelier and rich my life and memories are to cherish Adelaide and my Guys & Dolls, rather than regret the dream never realized.

 The dream not realized isn’t the end of the world, but I feel so lucky to have this one.

 I’m happy with my performance.
-“Perfect is the enemy of good,” my wise mother repeated often to her dissatisfied daughter, and I’m able at last (this time) to manage my wish for more from myself than I delivered.
+“Perfect is the enemy of good,” my mother repeated often to her dissatisfied daughter, and I’m able at last (this time) to manage my wish for more than I delivered.
 I’m proud of my Adelaide, really proud.

 I made good choices for her, far deeper than just the fun stuff, which I played to damn-near-perfection.
 I’m not ashamed to be the best thing to hit the community stage every now and then.
 Our show was good.

 I was good.
 A well-known producer in our area was pretty taken with me.
 It was quite a compliment.
 I don’t know how secure my retirement is, but I know my foot hurts.